amruta33/Media_Company_Show_Analysis/README.md

 # Media_Company_Show_Analysis

 Problem Statement: A digital media company (similar to Voot, Hotstar, Netflix, etc.) had launched a show.
 Initially, the show got a good response, but then witnessed a decline in viewership.
-The company wants to figure out what went wron
+The company wants to figure out what went wrong.